-- Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
+Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
 Where bold/italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
-Assessment of performance is to be consistent with the evidence guide. - 1.1 Explore a range of simple text types - 1.2 Relate the purpose of the texts to own learning need - 1.3 Identify the key features of selected text types - 2.1 Confirm the purpose of the paper based text - 2.2 Select the appropriate format - 2.3 Plan and sequence the content - 2.4 Arrange the features of the text to meet the purpose
+Assessment of performance is to be consistent with the evidence guide.

+- Identify simple text types relevant to own learning needs - 1.1 Explore a range of simple text types - 1.2 Relate the purpose of the texts to own learning need - 1.3 Identify the key features of selected text types - 2 Produce a simple learning related hand written text - 2.1 Confirm the purpose of the paper based text - 2.2 Select the appropriate format - 2.3 Plan and sequence the content - 2.4 Arrange the features of the text to meet the purpose